qburn93/balanced-news-app/README.md

 ### User Stories

-NOTE: The **Staff Member** role was renamed to **Customer** towards the end of development.
-This was based on feedback to bring the role further in line with the site purpose but user stories still refer to this role as **Staff Member**.

 Acceptance criteria for each user story can be viewed within the linked GitHub issue.

 #### Epic: News Posts